FAQ: Which Omega Speedmaster is the Moonwatch?

-According to the information published by James H. Ragan, who served as Program Manager at NASA during the 1960s, the 105.012 used on the Apollo XI mission were acquired a few years earlier.
+According to the information published by James H. Ragan, who served as Program Manager at NASA during the 1960s, the 105.012 used on the Apollo XI mission were bought a few years earlier.

 As a matter of fact, Mr. Ragan was the one behind the key design feature of the 105.012.
 This means, that he had a considerable influence on the Speedmaster line itself.

-He was the man in charge of the initial tests of the “candidates” for the standard issue watch for NASA astronauts.
-It was on his request that Omega has introduced the asymmetric case with the crown and pusher guards.
+He was the man in charge of the initial tests of the “candidates” for the standard-issue watch for NASA astronauts.
+It was on his request that Omega introduced the asymmetric case with the crown and pusher guards.